-Moist and decadent Coconut Custard Cake is made from fluffy coconut cake layered with a rich and creamy custard, coated in tangy cream cheese frosting, and golden toasted coconut.
+This moist and decadent coconut custard cake is made from fluffy homemade coconut cake layered with a rich and creamy custard, decorated with tangy cream cheese frosting, and golden toasted coconut.

-If you love creamy coconut desserts, my Coconut Cream Pie, a personal favorite or these Coconut Cupcakes which use the same base coconut cake recipe as this recipe.
+If you love creamy coconut desserts, my coconut cream pie, a personal favorite, or this coconut custard pie, which uses a similar custard filling as this recipe.

-The cake that inspired this recipe is actually from Croissant Bakery in Myrtle Beach, South Carolina.
-Heidi, the owner, wrote a wonderful cookbook, and the original coconut custard cake was so good, I couldn’t resist making my own variation!
+The cake that inspired today’s coconut custard cake is actually from Croissant Bakery in Myrtle Beach, South Carolina.
+Heidi, the owner, wrote a wonderful cookbook, and the original coconut custard cake was so good, I couldn’t resist making my own version!
 This coconut cream cake looks impressive, and it’s more than worth the effort.

 For the Coconut Cake